darwinnerco/DNN-for-TS-vs-Poles/README.md

 # DNN for TS vs Poles

-This repository contains codes for the construction of Deep Neural Network models to distinguish triangle singularity from pole-based enhancements.
+This repository contains codes for the construction of Deep Neural Network models to distinguish Triangle Singularity from Pole-based Enhancements.

 Training datasets are generated in the various `gendatasetXX_XXXX.ipynb` notebooks.
 They also contain functions that allow you to check the plot of the consructed line shapes and the parameters used.
 Check `module_Poles.ipynb` and `module_Triangles.ipynb` for the other back-end functions involved.
 Use `combine_datasets.ipynb` to compile generated training datasets.